Kallingal Madathil Rarichan Moopan: Social Work

 A large landowner and merchant, he held a high position in public life in Kozhikode.
 He played a major role in building the Srikanteswaram temple in Kozhikode.
 He generously donated the temple land and one thousand and one rupees for the construction work. he remained the president of Sri Katneshwara Temple until his death.

 At first he was very much impressed by Ayyathan Gopalan's Brahmo Samaj works and worked with Gopalan and Brahmosamaj.
 He had also been a member of Brahmosamaj and engaged in its social reform activities.
 He was the one who gave land for the construction of Brahmo mandir at Jail road Calicut .He played a major role with Dr. Gopalan in social reform initiatives such as Harijan revival, intermarriage, pantibhojan.etc.

 Kozhikode Theosophical Lodge was dedicated by Rarichan Moopan in 1903 where it is seen today.
 In 1094 Kanni, the entire Kerala Thiyya Mahasammellan gathered at Paran Square, Kozhikode participated.
 101k for co-operation Donated and supported community astronomy.
 It was the elder who took the initiative to intermarry with the Weavers, a community from the south, and have pantibhojana in Kozhikode(1911).

 Business

 They had extensive knowledge of shipbuilding and navigation.
 In the Malabar region, several families, each headed by a Mooppan (patriarch), were highly respected by the mercantile community in Kerala and abroad, for their entrepreneurship and trade.
 Prominent members of the circle include Vamala Mooppan, Kelu Mooppan, Pullampil Mooppan, Vayayil Mooppan and Kallingkal Mooppan.
-One family was Rarichan Mooppan who owned and possessed property in Calicut.
+One family was Rarichan Mooppan who owned and possessed property in Kozhikode.
 He continued in the sea trade until the first quarter of the 20th century.

 Kallingkal Madam was one of the leading shipowners and traders whose ships used a separate dock in Arabia.
 The ships exported goods from Kerala up to Konkan, such as timber, spices, copra, elephant tusks, cured fish, rice, millet, peacock-feather and animal skins, woven cloth and handicrafts.
 They imported dates to and myrrh.

 The Kallingkal Madam also contributed C. Krishnan, editor of the revolutionary journal Mithavadi (Moderate).